syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/NavigationPaneDropDownClick-Event.md

 title: NavigationPaneDropDownClick Event
 description: NavigationPaneDropDownClick Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---

-## NavigationPaneDropDownClick Event
+# NavigationPaneDropDownClick Event

 It occurs when the user clicks on the GroupBar control's Navigation Pane DropDown button.
 This event is applicable for the Stacked GroupBar i.e. the StackedMode property of the GroupBar should be set to True.
 The event handler receives an argument of